 In 2005, Congress enacted new financial incentives (mainly federal loan guarantees) to help spur the first wave of a new generation of nuclear power plants.
 Subsequently, U.S. electricity providers did begin to pursue new nuclear plants.
-Currently, 12 license applications are under active review by the NRC for up to 20 new reactors, with all of the license applications filed since 2007.
+Currently, COLs have been issued to South Carolina Electric & Gas for Summer (Units 2 and 3) and to Southern Company for Vogtle (Units 3 and 4).
+There are nine additional license applications under active review by the NRC for up to 14 new reactors, with all of the license applications filed since 2007.

 Nonetheless, the high capital costs of new nuclear plants, the relatively lower cost of new natural gas generation following the domestic “shale gas revolution,” and continuing lack of federal policy to reduce GHG emissions and incentivize low-carbon energy technology all limit enthusiasm for new nuclear projects in the United States.
-As of April 2011, only two new nuclear plants have advanced as far as pre-construction activities on the ground (Vogtle in Georgia [Southern Company] and V.C.
-Summer in South Carolina [Scana]).
-The U.S. Department of Energy (DOE) has conditionally awarded a federal loan guarantee to one new nuclear plant (Vogtle) and is negotiating with three other projects.
-Along with a third project in Texas (sponsored by NRG Energy and Toshiba), the Georgia and South Carolina reactors are considered the most likely to actually proceed in the near term if granted licenses by the NRC.
-The process of licensing and building the first few new nuclear plants is expected to take approximately 9-10 years, with the nuclear industry expecting 4-8 new plants to start commercial operation by 2020.
+As of April 2013, five new nuclear units are actively under construction.
+Watts Bar Unit 2 in Tennessee is expected to come online in December 2015.
+Additionally, construction is well underway at Vogtle Unit 3 in Georgia and V.C.
+Summer Unit 2 in South Carolina. , The U.S. Department of Energy (DOE) has conditionally awarded a federal loan guarantee to one new nuclear plant (Vogtle) and is negotiating with three other projects.
+The process of licensing and building the first few new nuclear plants is expected to take approximately 9-10 years, with 4-6 new units expected to start commercial operation by 2020. ,

 Industry experts consider successful on-time, on-budget completion of this handful of new reactors crucial for creating confidence that new reactor construction can avoid the pitfalls of the past and enabling subsequent nuclear project developers to obtain financing from the private sector without government backing.

 Nuclear power also faces potential political and public acceptance hurdles.
 After decades, the United States still has yet to resolve the issue of long-term handling of spent nuclear fuel.
-The Obama Administration withdrew the license application for the long-awaited Yucca Mountain geologic repository and has appointed a blue-ribbon commission to reassess the options for long-term spent fuel management.
-The commission will deliver its final report in early 2012.
+The Obama Administration withdrew the license application for the long-awaited Yucca Mountain geologic repository and appointed a blue-ribbon commission to reassess the options for long-term spent fuel management.
+The commission delivered its report in January 2012, and it is now up to the Administration and Congress to decide how to proceed.
 Presently, the United States is pursuing a once-through nuclear fuel cycle.
 A fully closed fuel cycle would require not just advanced reprocessing and recycling technology but also the capability to manufacture a new type of reactor fuel from the reprocessing outputs.
 According to the nuclear industry, the new generation of reactors necessary for a fully closed fuel cycle is decades away from commercial development.

-Worldwide, 64 new reactors are currently under construction in 15 countries.
-25 of these reactors are in China, which has only 7 reactors operating now.
-China has ambitious plans for building new reactors.
-The other countries currently building multiple new reactors are Russia, India, and South Korea.
+Worldwide, 67 new reactors are currently under construction in 13 countries.
+28 of these reactors are in China, which has only 17 reactors operating now. , Other countries currently building multiple new reactors are Russia, India, South Korea, and the United States.

 In the absence of regulation of GHG emissions, new nuclear power is typically more expensive than existing or new conventional fossil fueled electricity generation.